-— G. I. Gurdjieff —
+G. I. Gurdjieff

-GurdjieffWork.com is a comprehensive source of information and material on the Teachings of G.I.
+GurdjieffWork.com is a comprehensive source of information on the teachings of G.I.
 Gurdjieff, known as "The Work" and the "Fourth Way," including numerous contributions from many of his closest students such as P.D.
-Ouspensky and Maurice Nicoll as well as articles, audios and videos from well-known Fourth Way teachers such as Theodore Nottingham, James Parkinson, Jacob Needleman, Tim Cook (Church of Conscious Harmony) and many others.
-In addition, GurdjieffWork.com also includes selected writings, videos and audios of J. Krishnamurti and a Fourth Way Bookstore.
-These teachings and resources are offered to sincere seekers to help you gain access to a living truth referred to throughout the Gospels as the "Kingdom of Heaven", and in the Work as "Real I" ... spiritual understanding that resides in the minds and heart of every soul.
+Ouspensky and Maurice Nicoll as we as articles, audios, and videos from other Fourth Way teachers.
+These resources are offered to sincere seekers to help them gain access to a living truth referred to throughout the Gospels as the Kingdom of Heaven.

-"We see everywhere a preponderance of vulgarity and stupidity of all kinds,
+We see everywhere a preponderance of vulgarity and stupidity of all kinds,

-and in life, we only see new divisions, new hostility, new misunderstandings."
+and in life, we only see new divisions, new hostility, new misunderstandings.

-"Man's possibilities are very great.
-You cannot even
+Man's possibilities are very great.
+You cannot even conceive

 Go out one clear starlit night to some open space and look up at the sky, at those millions of worlds over your head.
 Look at the Milky Way.
 The earth cannot even be called a grain of sand in this infinity.
 It dissolves and vanishes, and with it, you.
 Where are you, and is what you want simply madness?

 Man's possibilities are very great.
 You cannot even conceive a shadow of what man is capable of attaining.
 But nothing can be attained in sleep.
 In the consciousness of a sleeping man, his illusions and dreams are mixed with reality.
 He lives in a subjective world and he can never escape from it.
-And this is the reason why he can never make use of all the powers he possesses and why he lives in only a small part of himself.
-For a man who wishes to wholly be himself one day, the search for the truth of what he is becomes the most urgent necessity.
+And this is the reason why he can never make use of all the powers he possesses, and why he lives in only a small part of himself.
+For a man who wishes to wholly be himself, the search for the truth of what he is becomes the most urgent necessity.